ROHIT-REDDY-123/twitter-sentiment-notifier/README.md

 ## ✨ Example Output

-When the workflow runs, it sends messages to Telegram like:
+When the workflow runs, it sends messages to Telegram :